R3Conclave/conclave-core-sdk/docs/docs/mail.md

 various intermediate stages.
 This allows the unencrypted headers to be tamper-proofed against the host as well, because the host will not be able to recalculate the authentication tag emitted to the end of the handshake.

-Thus the handshake consists of a random public key, an authenticated encryption of the sender's public key, and an authentication hash.
+Thus, the handshake consists of a random public key, an authenticated encryption of the sender's public key, and an authentication hash.
 Once this is done the mail's AES key has been computed.
 The initialization vector for each AES encryption is a counter (an exception will be thrown if the mail is so large the counter would wrap around, as that would potentially reveal information for cryptanalysis,